Daminoup88/WattSeal/README.md

 The project is divided into two main components:

-- **Collector**: A background service responsible for querying hardware sensors (CPU, GPU, RAM) and logging power consumption metrics to a database.
+- **Collector**: A background service responsible for querying hardware sensors (CPU, GPU, RAM).
 - **UI**: A graphical interface built with Iced that visualizes the collected data in real-time.
+- **Common**: A module that holds common types and handles database interactions for storing and retrieving power consumption data.

 ![Overall Architecture](overall_architecture.svg)